ARMmbed/uvisor-lib/README.md

 ### Configure your secure box

-Once restricted data as been made secure, you need to configure the secure box itself.
-To do so you need to specify its name and provide an Access Control List (ACL) specifying the data and peripherals for which you want to ensure restricted and exclusive access.
+Once restricted data has been made secure, you need to configure the secure box itself.
+Specify its name and provide an Access Control List (ACL) indicating the data and peripherals for which you want to ensure restricted and exclusive access.
 You can also specify the size of the protected stack for the secure box.

 The access control list can be defined as follows: